venmo/synx/README.md

 Synx supports the following options:

 ```
-  --prune, -p                   remove source files and image resources that are not referenced by the the Xcode project
+  --prune, -p                   remove source files and image resources that are not referenced by the Xcode project
   --no-color                    removes all color from the output
   --no-default-exclusions       doesn't use the default exclusions of /Libraries, /Frameworks, and /Products
   --no-sort-by-name             disable sorting groups by name